PUBPOL542G3/Marina/README.md

 # Marina
-This folder contains a tutorial on reshaping and cleaning data using the Python language Jupyter Notebook.
+This folder contains a tutorial on reshaping and cleaning data using the Python language in Jupyter Notebook.

 This folder contains the following files:
 1) FAOSTAT_data_1-21-2021.xls